MASQ-Project/Node/CONTRIBUTING.md

 ## Addressing an Issue

 #### Select the Issue
-The MASQ team's priorities are reflected in the __To Do__ column of the [issues board](https://github.com/orgs/MASQ-Project/projects/1).
+The MASQ team's priorities are reflected in the __Awaiting Development (Prioritized)__ column of the [issues board](https://github.com/orgs/MASQ-Project/projects/1).
 The top issue in that column is the one that is currently most urgently needed, and if you choose that issue to work on you'll get the most attention and support (although if you spend too much time on it, you may be bypassed by someone who needs it done faster).

-If you're new to Rust or to MASQ Node or both, the top issue in __To Do__ may not be the sort of thing you want to take on, especially if you're alone.
+If you're new to Rust or to MASQ Node or both, the top issue in __Awaiting Development__ may not be the sort of thing you want to take on, especially if you're alone.
 In that case, you're encouraged to look through the __Ready for Development__ column for something that fits your aptitudes--especially something marked as technical debt.
-The __Ready for Development__ issues are not presented in any particular order; specifically, they are not prioritized like the issues in __To Do.__
+The __Ready for Development__ issues are not presented in any particular order; specifically, they are not prioritized like the issues in __Awaiting Development.__

-Once you've selected the issue, drag it from __To Do__ or __Ready for Development__ into the __In progress__ column.
+Once you've selected the issue, drag it from __Awaiting Development__ or __Ready for Development__ into the __Development In Progress__ column.
 Click on its name to get a summary on the right-hand side of your browser window.
 Scroll down to the "Assignees" section where you should see "No one--assign yourself".
 Click "assign yourself" to put your name on the issue.